Death Cafe

-A Death Cafe is a scheduled non-profit get-together (called "social franchises" by the organizers) for the purpose of talking about death over food and drink, usually tea and cake.
+A Death Cafe is a scheduled non-profit get-together (called "social franchises" by the organisers) for the purpose of talking about death over food and drink, usually tea and cake.
 The idea originates with the Swiss sociologist and anthropologist Bernard Crettaz, who organized the first café mortel in 2004.
 Jon Underwood, a UK web developer, was inspired by Crettaz's work, introduced the death cafe to London in 2011, and launched the Death Cafe website.
 They have since been held in many countries.

 Format and purpose

-The Death Cafe is not a physical location but an event, usually lasting two hours.
-Usually there are a dozen participants, who are free to discuss their understanding, thoughts, dreams, fears and any other aspects of death and dying.
-Tea and cake assist with creating a nurturing and supportive environment.
+Death Cafes are events, usually lasting two hours with around a dozen participants, were people discuss their understanding, thoughts, dreams, fears and any other aspects of death and dying over tea and cake.There is no fixed venue, and the events have previously been held in homes, rented halls, restaurants, cafes, a cemetery and a yurt.
 Some Death Cafes have specifically created an opportunity for health-care professionals to talk about death.
-Venues include homes and rented halls as well as restaurants and cafes; a cemetery and a yurt have also been used.

-The Death Cafe website created by Underwood states the purpose as "to increase awareness of death with a view to helping people make the most of their (finite) lives".
-Facilitators have said that there is "a need among people to open [the] closet" into which death, the "last taboo", has been placed, to reduce fear and enable people to live more fully.
-Crettaz said that his aim was to break the "tyrannical secrecy" surrounding the topic of death, and that at these gatherings, "the assembled company, for a moment, and thanks to death, is born into authenticity."
-Underwood said that "we have lost control of one of the most significant events we ever have to face."
+The Death Cafe website states the purpose is "to increase awareness of death with a view to helping people make the most of their (finite) lives".

-Death Cafes have helped to relax the taboo of speaking about death, particularly with strangers, and encouraged people to express their own wishes for after they die.
 The open-ended discussions also provide an avenue to express thoughts about one's own life stirred up by the death of a family member.

-According to one commentator, Crettaz wanted to revive the pagan tradition of the funeral feast, "where the living would renew their bonds while letting go of what weighed on their hearts".
+Crettaz said that his aim of his café mortel was to break the "tyrannical secrecy" surrounding the topic of death, and that at these gatherings, "the assembled company, for a moment, and thanks to death, is born into authenticity."
+This is echoed by Underwood, who stated that "we have lost control of one of the most significant events we ever have to face", and facilitators who have said that there is "a need among people to open [the] closet" into which death, the "last taboo", has been placed, to reduce fear and enable people to live more fully.